Home Columnists Martina Mulhall: Free fee health related courses in Northern Ireland

 Physiotherapy – BSc (Hons).
 (Photo: Nigel McDowell / Ulster University)

-The exception is Paramedic Science, which requires 112 UCAS tariff points counting five subjects, four of which must be at higher level.
+The exception is Paramedic Science, which requires 112 UCAS tariff points taking into account at least five subjects, four of which must be at higher level.

 Talking to LaoisToday, Student Outreach and Recruitment Officer Conan Meehan, said that there is a common misconception that graduates must work in Northern Ireland for a specific period of time post-graduation.